 The Reverse of the 1992 Penny

-The reverse of the 1992 penny showcases Frank Gasparro’s Lincoln Memorial design, which replaced the wheat stalks design in 1959.
-The Memorial building dominates the center of the reverse, with Lincoln’s seated statue clearly visible between the columns.
+The reverse displays Frank Gasparro’s Lincoln Memorial design, which replaced the Wheat Cent reverse in 1959.
+The Memorial building dominates the center, and a tiny seated Lincoln statue is visible between the columns when examined under magnification — a detail that delights beginning collectors.

-Above the Memorial, the Latin motto E PLURIBUS UNUM spans the upper portion of the coin.
-The country name UNITED STATES OF AMERICA curves along the upper rim.
-The denomination ONE CENT is prominently displayed at the bottom center of the design.
-Gasparro’s initials, FG, appear near the lower right corner of the Memorial’s base.
+The Latin motto E PLURIBUS UNUM (meaning “out of many, one”) spans the upper reverse.
+UNITED STATES OF AMERICA curves along the upper rim, and ONE CENT sits prominently at the bottom center.
+Gasparro’s initials, FG, appear near the lower-right corner of the Memorial’s base — and the exact position of those initials relative to the building is actually a diagnostic tool for identifying the Close AM variety.

 Other Features of the 1992 Penny